Knolling Bot: Teaching Robots the Human Notion of Tidiness: RELATED WORK

 The domain of robot learning and manipulation tasks has seen significant advancements in recent years.
-Various manipulation tasks, such as wiping and polishing, stacking, peg-in-hole, and pick-and-place tasks, have been explored\cite{berscheid2019robot,zhu2020robosuite,leidner2019cognition,8593647,9197509}.
+Various manipulation tasks, such as wiping and polishing, stacking, peg-in-hole, and pick-and-place tasks, have been explored\cite{berscheid2019robot,zhu2020robosuite,leidner2019cognition,8593647}.
 In the realm of stacking tasks, Lee et al. used offline reinforcement learning (RL) to improve upon existing policies for robotic stacking of objects with complex geometry, while Furrer et al. proposed an algorithm for suggesting stable poses for stacking, validated through a real-world autonomous stacking workflow\cite{lee2021beyond,7989272}.
 For pick-and-place tasks, Gualtieri et al. proposed a deep reinforcement learning approach, and Zeng et al. introduced the Transporter Network for vision-based manipulation tasks\cite{schoettler2020meta, zeng2021transporter}.
-While these works have contributed significantly to robot manipulation, our work aims to design a knolling bot that can arrange messy objects on a desktop into a neat layout, adding a new dimension to the field.